How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 Sinusitis

 The maxillary sinus is located in the body of the maxillary bone.
 Inflammation (sinusitis) and accumulation of purulent contents are also accompanied by a similar clinical picture.
-Swelling of the cheek may gradually affect the area of the eye.
+Swelling of the cheek may gradually affect the eye area.

 Inflammation of the facial nerve

 With a cold, neuritis of the facial nerve may occur.
-This is more often a unilateral process, accompanied by pain and impaired movement in the innervation zone.
-The face of such a person is distorted: he cannot control the mimic muscles of the damaged side, so the corner of the lower lip hangs down, the eye slit is half-closed.
-In such a situation, you can not self-medicate - you need to contact a neurologist.
+This is often a one-sided process, accompanied by pain and impaired movement in the innervation zone.
+The face of such a person is distorted: he cannot control the facial muscles of the damaged side, so the corner of the lower lip hangs down, the slit of the eye is half-closed.
+In such a situation, you cannot self-medicate - you need to contact a neurologist.

 Deep phlegmon of the cervical tissue

-A rare pathology preceded by gingival edema, osteomyelitis of the jaw and the development of perimaxillary phlegmon of the neck (inflammation in the cellular space).
-It can also be the result of suppuration of neck cysts, trauma to the esophagus or trachea.
-Treatment is inpatient only.
+A rare pathology, which is preceded by swelling of the gums, osteomyelitis of the jaw and the development of perimandibular phlegmon of the neck (inflammation in the cellular space).
+It can also result from suppuration of neck cysts, trauma to the esophagus or trachea.
+Treatment is only inpatient.
 This is an advanced purulent disease that is life-threatening.

 General infection